realclientip/realclientip-go/README.md

 ### Known IP ranges

-There is a copy of [Cloudflare's IP ranges](https://www.cloudflare.com/ips/) under `realclientip.CloudflareIPRanges`.
+There is a copy of [Cloudflare's IP ranges](https://www.cloudflare.com/ips/) under `ranges.Cloudflare`.
 This can be used with `realclientip.RightmostTrustedRangeStrategy`.
 We may add more known cloud provider ranges in the future.
 Contributions are welcome to add new providers or update existing ones.

 (It might be preferable to use [provider APIs](https://api.cloudflare.com/#cloudflare-ips-properties) to retrieve the ranges, as they are guaranteed to be up to date.)